GSA/centers-of-excellence/_pages/mission.md

 ---

-<div class="deck">Accelerate the modernization of IT to improve the customer experience and reduce legacy IT spending across the government.</div>
+<div class="deck">To Accelerate IT modernization to improve the citizen experience, improve outcomes and reduce legacy IT spending across the government.</div>

 ## Our Values: